27 January

 What is Fintech?

 Fintech (abbreviation of financial technology) is a generic term for any type of technology.
-This leads to many new business models, applications, processes and products.
-All financial services providers are increasingly dependent on technology, technology companies based on technological innovation at the centre of their business.
+This leads to many new business models, applications, processes, and products.
+All financial services providers are increasingly dependent on technology, and technology companies based on technological innovation are at the center of their business.
 They can be particularly active in areas such as new payment systems or automated investment advisory services.

 What is a Fintech bank?